gradualgames/ggvm/README.txt

 GGVm supports a subset of the NES's full capabilities.
 This subset was chosen to support the needs of most of today's homebrew developers.
-This enabled us to complete the project quickly enough to return to creating homebrew games, as a real emulator would take much more effort.
+This enabled us to complete the project quickly enough to return to creating homebrew games.
+In addition, this allowed us to take large shortcuts in how the system is emulated, which enables games to run smoothly at 60 fps with little or no stuttering even on somewhat old Android devices.
 Please read the feature list below to get an idea of what GGVm's capabilities are.

 ****************************************************************
 *Credits: